 What do we get out of this?
 Our hope is, that when you come to choosing a newsroom solution, you’ll consider pr.co.
 Enjoy the read!

 Since the first SaaS company found success in the late 90s (Salesforce!), 15,000 more have sprung up in its afterglow.
 That’s a lot of solutions to everyday problems.
 However, SaaS solutions range from the impressive to the downright mediocre, so choosing the right options will require some thought.

 While we can’t cover everything out there (we don’t want you to raise a family and send them off to college by the time this is done) we can draw attention to the heavy hitters.
 So, while the list isn’t exhaustive, it does contain the main categories relevant to you as a communicator, and the names of companies who are generally accepted as the best.
 We hope that this helps you make a better decision when the time comes.

 In the words of the French poet, journalist, and pioneering aviator Antoine de Saint-Exupéry: “A goal without a plan is just a wish.”
 The right tools can help you move from wishful to strategic thinking much faster.

 Tools to help you ideate and brainstorm

-At the moment of writing this, the end of 2021 is in sight.
-After a turbulent 2020, there was a seismic shift in the way we work.
+At the moment of writing this, the end of 2022 is in sight.
+After a turbulent 2020 and 2021, there was a seismic shift in the way we work.
 Some companies (including ours) went fully remote.
 Others have slowly returned to the office.
 Regardless of whether your teams are co-located, distributed, or fully remote, collaboration is more important than ever.

 If you’re looking for a way to brainstorm and collaborate, there are tools that will help you get there.